matemagyari/reference-ddd-blackjack/README.txt

 Visibility scopes are deliberately restricted to package level wherever possible to encourage loose coupling and encapsulation on package level.

 Architectural notes

+Client

+The client integrated with the server via CometD and HTTP.
+The general client flow
+1. call an http://0.0.0.0:9090/blackjack/register/{playerName}.The {playerName} is an arbitrary string.
+The response will be the generated player id.
+2. subscribe to /leaderboard channel
+2. subscribe to /player/{playerId}/query/response
+3. publish a request to /query/request.
+The body of the request is the player id.
+4. the response will come on /player/{playerId}/query/response channel, containing the tables
+5. subscribe to /player/{playerId}/table/{tableId}
+6. to sit down publish a message to /command/table/sit channel.
+The body is {}
+7. events about the game arrive on /player/{playerId}/table/{tableId} channel

 Command&Query separation
 * the clients can send either commands, or queries.
 The commands change the state of the application and usually events are sent out.
 The queries never change the state